 - You could even educate others and create awareness events or posters in your school and community;

 - You can ask them what you can do to help fight discrimination!

 - What is privilege?

-- The term privilege we focus on refers to special status and entitlements that are unearned.
+- The term privilege refers to special status and entitlements that are unearned.
 These are rights or advantages accessible only to members of a dominant group.
 Privilege is something you are born into.
-For example, being born rich or middle class, being able-bodied (without disability), being white, or even speaking English as a first language.
+For example, being born rich or middle class, being white, or even speaking English as a first language.
 Privilege is often taken for granted.
-Many people are unaware of their own privilege because they are not taught to see it/them.
+Many people are unaware of their own privilege because they are not taught to see it/them and it seems normal.